 Protection from discrimination in NJ and NY

-Deutsch Atkins, P.C., Northern New Jersey's largest plaintiffs employment law firm, effectively handles cases of discrimination against protected classes of employees and job applicants.
+Deutsch Atkins, P.C., one of Northern New Jersey's largest plaintiffs employment law firms, effectively handles cases of discrimination against protected classes of employees and job applicants.
 Under state and/or federal law, workers must not be subjected to adverse job actions because of their age, disability, race, ethnicity, national origin, gender, religion, pregnancy or sexual orientation.
 Sexual harassment is also a form of discrimination.

 How can I prove discrimination?

 To prove discrimination, you must demonstrate that your employer intentionally treated you differently because you are a member of a protected group.
 Evidence supporting your claim may include:

 - Testimony from someone with firsthand knowledge of the discriminatory behavior

 - Statistics revealing how the discrimination adversely affected your group

 How do I file a discrimination claim in New Jersey?